 Divine Chaos dropped their debut, “A New Dawn in the Age of War” a little while back on Evil Eye Records.

 Vader fans take note, drummer James Stewart pounds the skins on this release, and shines with mountains of mechanical precision blasts and tumbling walls of crushing and creative beats.
 Backed by guitarists Chris O’Toole and Gilmour, the tempos are recklessly fast, yet the control is noteworthy.
 And Dave Bennett on bass and backing vocals keeps the low end intact while the rest of the band blows it apart.

-The extreme nature of this band will make their appeal very niche, but for those that like their metal beyond intense… the dial doesn’t go much higher than Devine Chaos.
+The extreme nature of this unit will make their appeal very niche, but for those that like their metal beyond intense… the dial doesn’t go much higher than Devine Chaos.

 Turn up your volume, cue these up.. and stand a safe distance from your speakers.

 ‘Death Toll Rising’